Hearing ResourcesBCSC provides a variety of resources in preparation for a hearing before the tribunal.

 - require the person who obtains access to hearing exhibits or transcripts to provide an undertaking to keep any third party personal information disclosed confidential.

-Applications must be sent in writing to the Commission Hearing Office, at the address in above under Question 1.
+Applications must be sent in writing to the Commission Hearing Office, at the address above.

 If the Commission provides access to exhibits or transcripts, it will usually redact personal information to protect the privacy of parties, witnesses and third parties, and may redact other sensitive information.
 A person who requests access to un-redacted hearing exhibits or transcripts must make an application to the Commission, setting out the reasons why the Commission should provide this information, including the potential impact on the privacy interests of parties, witnesses and third parties.